 Other price risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
 The organization is exposed to other price risk, with regards to marketable securities.
-Please reference note 11 for more information.

 4 CASH AND CASH EQUIVALENTS